paynterbj/paynterbj/README.md

-- 👋 Hi, I’m @paynterbj.
+- 👋 Hi, I’m Ben @paynterbj.
 I work in local government in North Carolina primarily as a GIS specialist in utilities.
-- My education is in Sustainable Development/Environmental Planning but I've always used data science and GIS to approach solutions.
+- My education is in Sustainable Development/Environmental Planning (App State 2013, UNC-Chapel Hill 2019) but I've always used data science and GIS to approach solutions.

 - 👀 I’m interested in ...
 -   - data science/analytics